Spaces

 - ScholarSpace Room 301

-Description: Rod Library’s ScholarSpace is a venue where research and scholarship occurring at UNI can be shared and celebrated.
-This is a large group meeting and presentation space that seats up to 106 without tables and 70 with tables.
+- Location: Third floor, east side - Description: Rod Library’s ScholarSpace is a venue where research and scholarship occurring at UNI can be shared and celebrated.
+This is a large group meeting and presentation space that seats up to 106 without tables and 70 with tables. - Equipment: The equipment includes a presentation computer, projection screen and overhead projector, two 90" TVs, video and sound equipment.
+You may connect your personal laptop to the system using the cables included in the room. - Items in Room - 106 chairs

 - 35 tables